-- Putting the overpayment on either the Overpayments Review List (LOPU) or Overpayments List (LOPD) if it cannot handle it automatically
+- deals with any overpayment which results from the claim, by reallocating money to any outstanding liability on the COTAX record and repaying any balance or putting the overpayment on either the Overpayments Review List (LOPU) or Overpayments List (LOPD) if it cannot handle it automatically.

-- If the claim affects the tax base for the penalty, prompts you to allow the automatic issue of a revised tax-related penalty determination or use Function PPEN (Prepare Penalty Determination) to issue it manually.
-It makes an entry on the Penalties Requiring Review List (PENR) and removes it when the automatic process takes place or you use Function PPEN.
+If the claim affects the tax base for the penalty, COTAX also prompts you to allow the automatic issue of a revised tax-related penalty determination or use function PPEN (Prepare Penalty Determination) to issue it manually.
+It makes an entry on the Penalties Requiring Review List (PENR) and removes it when the automatic process takes place or you use function PPEN.

 Note that you only use the Process a Claim option when the claim is under Schedule 1A TMA 1970.
 Otherwise you use the Record a Self Assessment or Record a Taxpayer Amendment option as appropriate.